simonteozw/tp/docs/UserGuide.md

 however, at least one parameter must be provided (i.e. `L edit 1` is not a valid command).

 :information_source: Here, `INDEX` refers to the index of the lesson you want to edit, as shown in the current tab.
-The `INDEX` provided must be positive and within the range of lessons in the current window.
+The `INDEX` provided must be one of the lesson indexes shown in the current window.

 ### Delete